GitHubHvk/linux-tutorial/Sample-Scenarios/ssh/ssh-key.md

 we want to remote to a Linux server from Linux client with SSH by key, not by password.

+also we want to limit users that can connect to server using `SSH`.

 # Environment Setup